Support to Communities for their participation in Conservation

 SCHOLARSHIP: 20 students from the buffer villages of Tadoba Andhari Tiger Reserve, to facilitate their ITI courses, thereby creating employment capacity and reducing their dependence on the forest.

-Under this program, TRACT has been creating awareness in these villages about this scheme and the need to use toilets, clean water and improved agricultural systems to improve yield.
+The TRACT team has been creating awareness in these villages about this scheme and the need to use toilets, clean water and improved agricultural systems to improve yield.

 TRACT team checking open well in the fields near forest fringes in the Tadoba landscape